Kevin Martin (curler): 1999–2006

 In 1999, Martin dropped Ramcharan, who was embroiled by a scandal where he botched organizing a bonspiel, and replaced him with Carter Rycroft, an upstart junior curler.
 In 2000, Martin won his sixth provincial title, defeating Frank Morissette 4–2 in the final.
 However, the 2000 Labatt Brier would be a flop for the team, which finished with a 6–5 win–loss record out of the playoffs.
-That season, Martin won his third Players' Championship.
+A week later, Martin capped the season off by winning his third Players' Championship.

 Following a failed bid to win the 2001 Alberta championship, the team then boycotted the Brier, as prominent curling teams of the day wanted to focus more on the World Curling Tour, while the Canadian Curling Association scheduled events conflicting with major WCT events.
 In the meantime, however, Martin still had his sights set on an Olympic championship.
 The team went to the 2001 Canadian Olympic Curling Trials and finished first after the round robin with a 7–2 win–loss record.
 That gave the team a bye to the finals, which Martin won by defeating Kerry Burtnyk with a score of 8–7.

 At the 2002 Winter Olympics, Martin lost just one round robin matchup and qualified for the playoffs.
 In the semifinal, Martin knocked off Sweden's Peja Lindholm by a score of 6–4, breaking a long losing streak to his main nemesis.
 In the final, Martin faced Norway, skipped by Pål Trulsen.
 Early on Martin fell behind 3–0 with Trulsen's team taking steals of 1 and 2, forcing Kevin into extremely difficult final shots due to their dominant and aggressive front end play.
 Team Martin steadied themselves and climbed to 5–5 with hammer going into the final end however.
 In the final end, Martin had a simple draw against one Norway rock to win, identical to his successful draw in the Olympic Trials final vs Kerry Burtnyk, which he missed, giving Trulsen the win with a score of 6–5.
 As a result, Norway clinched the gold medal, and Martin, representing Canada, won his third international silver.

 Due to the boycott, Martin's rink would not win another provincial title until 2006.
 In the meantime, the team had amassed five Grand Slam titles and won the 2005 Canada Cup of Curling.

 Martin played in his third Canadian Olympic Trials in 2005.
 The event was a disappointment for the team, which finished with a 4–5 record.
 However, later in the season, the team won the 2006 Alberta provincials, defeating Mark Johnson in the final.
 This put the team in to the 2006 Tim Hortons Brier, Martin's first Brier appearance in six years.
 The team finished the round robin tied in second place with an 8–3 record.
 However, in the page playoff 3 vs. 4 game, Martin's rink was edged by Nova Scotia's Mark Dacey 8–7.
 The team would later win the 2006 Canada Cup of Curling.